 been involved with any energy project transactions in this State from

-participating in this proceeding, including, likely, CCE’s own counsel
+in this proceeding, including, likely, CCE’s own counsel

-With only in camera review and no ability to copy protected information
+5. With only in camera review and no ability to copy protected information

-except upon specific request and IDWR order, discovery and other
+except upon specific request and IDWR order

-preparations for hearing would be severely impaired.
+preparations for hearing would be severely impaired

 IDWR is in the best position to determine whether certain information actually is

-proprietary and trade secret.
+secret.
 However, even if certain aspects of CCE financial information may

-be proprietary, much of it would not be.
-IDWR can decide what is the right balance between public disclosure of information and the protection of any truly proprietary information.
-CCE’s
+, much of it would not be.
+IDWR can decide what is the right balance between

-concerns about law firms’ unnamed clients are unfounded speculation.
-Hawley Troxell is not representing any other client in connection with this matter other than SBar Ranch and The
+representing any other client in connection with this matter other than SBar Ranch and The

-District at Parkcenter.
+.
 These Protestors have water rights that could be impacted by these

-applications.
+.
 These Protestors have no other use for the Rule 40.05 information other than

-protecting their own interests.
-These Protestors will comply with the Director’s Order on this matter entered into in accordance with applicable Idaho law.
+matter entered into in accordance with applicable Idaho law.

 II.
 Although CCE Has Added 11 Additional Documents to its Repository Since

-40.05 Information CCE Has Disclosed Remains Woefully Inadequate.
+Has Disclosed Remains Woefully Inadequate.

 These Protestors, in the chart prepared by Spronk Water Engineers attached as Exhibit B